pawelgrzybek/pawelgrzybek.com/content/posts/2015-08-11-i-wont-miss-you-adobe.md

 - Sketch 3: **£79.99**
 - Affinity Photo: **£39.99**

-You don't have to be a math genius to notice that two months of subscription of Adobe Creative Cloud costs you about the same price like lifetime licence for Sketch and Affinity Photo.
+You don't have to be a math genius to notice that two months of subscription of Adobe Creative Cloud costs you about the same price like lifetime license for Sketch and Affinity Photo.
 I like it!

 ## Let's talk about performance